frealexandro/senior_data_engineer_technical_tests/Technical Preparation Senior Data Engineer/01 Fundamental concepts of Data Engineering/Question_and_answers_fundamentals.md

 > ✅ Comfortable with both environments, understanding deployment, optimization, and cost differences.

+> 💡 **My experience in simple words:**
+>
+> "**On-Premise:** I managed Hadoop clusters with YARN.
+I had to manually configure memory, CPU, and executors.
+When a job failed, I checked logs across multiple nodes.
+Scaling meant buying new servers and waiting weeks.
+I spent a lot of time tuning shuffle partitions, memory allocation, and fixing out-of-memory errors.
+>
+> **Cloud:** Now I use Dataproc or EMR.
+I spin up a cluster in minutes, run my job, and delete it.
+Auto-scaling adds workers when I need them.
+I don't worry about hardware - I just focus on my Spark code.
+If I need more power, I change the machine type and restart.
+>
+> **Key differences I noticed:**
+> - **Cost:** On-premise = fixed cost (buy servers).
+Cloud = pay per use (can be cheaper or more expensive depending on usage).
+> - **Speed:** On-premise = weeks to scale.
+Cloud = minutes to scale.
+> - **Control:** On-premise = full control but more responsibility.
+Cloud = less control but less maintenance.
+> - **Tuning:** Same Spark tuning applies to both, but cloud gives me more flexibility to experiment quickly."

 ---

 ## 🗄️ 9.1 Enterprise Database Experience (Oracle & SQL Server)